ME

 NU

-– if you’re not working with a wedding planner
+are you working with a wedding planner?

-– if you’re expecting more than 250 guests
+are you expecting more than 250 guests?

 At the end of the day, these are just suggestions.
-Every wedding is different, so I highly recommend discussing these options with your photographer so you can decide what’s best for you and your wedding.
+Every wedding is different, so I highly recommend discussing these options with your photographer so you can decide what’s best for you and your partner.

 Add a comment...